 The Good

-The Good: Dante’s Peak often gets compared to that other Volcano movie called well Volcano.
-In reality, though, Dante’s Peak is grounded in reality as it riffs of the Mt St Helen’s disaster while that Tommy Lee Jones vehicle Volcano is a cartoon.
+The Good: Dante’s Peak often gets compared to that other volcano movie called, well, Volcano.
+In reality, though, Dante’s Peak is grounded in reality as it riffs off the Mt.
+St. Helen’s disaster, while that Tommy Lee Jones vehicle Volcano is a cartoon.
 If I were to compare Dante’s Peak to a similar disaster film of the mid-nineties, I would actually choose Twister.

 Dante’s Peak has aged better than Twister.
 Though Dante’s screenwriter certainly does his best to make the race closer than it should have been.
-Dante’s Peak stuffs every single disaster movie trope it can in its running time (Of course there is a dog in peril that leaps into the back of the pickup at the last moment.).
-Yet it still works, The science is sound and well thought out and while filled with ridiculous tropes, the actors and direction sell it for all its worth.
-Plus it ends will a truly horrifying buried alive scene that really comes out of nowhere tonally and yet really brings the movie up o the next level.
+Dante’s Peak stuffs every single disaster movie trope it can in its running time (Of course, there is a dog in peril that leaps into the back of the pickup at the last moment.).
+Yet it still works.
+The science is sound and well thought out, and while filled with ridiculous tropes, the actors and direction sell it for all its worth.
+Plus, it ends will a truly horrifying buried alive scene that really comes out of nowhere tonally and yet really brings the movie up to the next level.

 The Ugly: Dante’s Peak tries to check all the boxes and yes, we have a “this volcano talk will scare away the big investor” subplot that so goes absolutely nowhere.
-You are forgiven to have completely missed it was even there.
+You are forgiven for having completely missed it was even there.

 In Conclusion

 In Conclusion: In reality, most geologists and vulcanologists are not handsome James Bond types like Mr Bronson.
 No, in reality, they are dynamic blondes who look like Cheryl Tiegs and brighten up any room they enter.
-They make one want to sell all thier possessions just to move into the apartment above their garage and become thier pool boy.
+They make one want to sell all their possessions just to move into the apartment above their garage and become their pool boy.

 Screenshots